Dodgers vs. Pirates Player Props Betting Odds

-Player prop bet odds for James Outman, Andrew McCutchen and others are listed when the Los Angeles Dodgers visit the Pittsburgh Pirates at PNC Park on Wednesday at 6:35 PM ET.
+James Outman and Bryan Reynolds are two of the top players with prop bets on the table when the Los Angeles Dodgers and the Pittsburgh Pirates square off at PNC Park on Thursday (at 12:35 PM ET).

 Bet on this matchup or its props with DraftKings!